Color quantization using k-means

 The easiest method to select the colors that will be part of the palette is to choose them completely random.
 After having built the palette each color is remapped to the nearest color that is part of that selection.
 As you may guess using RGB or Lab space doesn't make any difference and the only thing that affects the final output is the number of colors to use.
 If with this selection strategy it seems that one color space seems to behave better than the other one, keep in mind that given the randomness of the selection it can be just a case.

 In the following figure, it's visually explained the whole process in case of RGB space where the final palette is composed of three colors (for Lab space is completely analogous).
-For simplicity in this example, the blue channel is fixed to the value of 00, hence we can consider only the RR and the GG dimensions.
+For simplicity in this example, the blue channel is fixed to the value of , hence we can consider only the and the dimensions.
 All the pixels of the image are represented with the RGB encoding and then mapped into the RGB space.
 Then 3 random colors are selected to be part of the palette.
 Finally, all the colors are remapped to the nearest selected color according to the Euclidean distance.

 Using random selection in RGB space

 Here there are the output images generated by randomly selecting the colors in RGB color space.
-Their palettes are composed by 88, 1616, 3232 and 6464 colors respectively.
+Their palettes are composed by , , and colors respectively.

 Using random selection in Lab space

 Here instead there are the output images generated by randomly selecting the colors in Lab color space.
-Also, in this case, their palettes are composed by 88, 1616, 3232 and 6464 colors respectively.
+Also, in this case, their palettes are composed by , , and colors respectively.

 The code